survivejs/webpack-book/manuscript/appendices/01_comparison.md

 ## RequireJS

 [RequireJS](http://requirejs.org/) was perhaps the first script loader that became genuinely popular.
-It gave us the first proper look at what modular JavaScript on the web could be.
+It gave the first proper look at what modular JavaScript on the web could be.
 Its greatest attraction was AMD.
 It introduced a `define` wrapper:

 ```javascript
 define(['./MyModule.js'], function (MyModule) {